seamusabshere/fuzzy_match/README.markdown

 Setting a blocking of `/Airbus/` ensures that strings containing "Airbus" will only be scored against to other strings containing "Airbus".
 A better blocking in this case would probably be `/airbus/i`.

-### Normalizers (formerly called tighteners)

-Strip strings down to the essentials.

-Adding a normalizer like `/(boeing).*(7\d\d)/i` will cause "BOEING COMPANY 747" and "boeing747" to be normalized to "BOEING 747" and "boeing 747", respectively.
-Since things are generally downcased before they are compared, these would be an exact match.

 ### Identities

 Prevent impossible matches.